gvwilson/thirdbit/src/fiction/iffy/index.md

 The patch Sergeant Vassilenko put on Sandrine's neck made everything fade away.
-Sight, sound, the feel of her uniform against her skin, her breathing and heartbeat—one by one they vanished until she was suspended in nothingness.
+Sight, sound, the feel of her uniform against her skin, her breathing and heartbeat—one by one they vanished until she was suspended in absence.
 It wasn't dark because darkness is a color.
 It wasn't warm or cold or anything in between because it was *nothing*.